 • National University will give you up to 30 semester units of credit for clinical courses if you graduated from a three-year hospital nursing school.

 • This school places extra focus on cultural awareness and cross-culture communication in healthcare.

 • National University’s program includes a Nursing Leadership and Management practicum.

-Hybrid or Online
+Type: Hybrid or Online

 Program Overview: The RN to BSN program at Concordia University at Irvine was designed to help current RNs achieve their educational goals at their own pace.
 The school offers its program entirely online, or you can opt to take some of your courses on campus if this is best for you.
 Full-time students can complete the program in as little as 12 months; part-time students finish in about 24 months.

 • The RN to BSN program at Concord University at Irvine is accredited by the CCNE and the Accrediting Commission for Schools – Western Association of Schools and Colleges (WASC).